Tuition and Billing

 All tuition fees are exclusive of materials and special event fees which will be billed separately as one annual fee in July.

-Your tuition pays for 35 lessons.
+Your tuition pays for 37 lessons.
 The schedule includes group classes, recitals, special events, etc. Students benefit from private piano lessons, group repertoire classes, spring recitals, yearly technical assessments, and opportunities for composition, recording and advanced performance competitions.
 The tuition rate is applicable for this studio year only and is subject to change annually.
 There are 40 lessons scheduled, this allows me with 3 "sick days", not to be made up.

 With quality instruction and encouragement, students are prepared to perform for friends and family, sharing their music with the community.
 The Gebbink Piano Studio offers a variety of performance opportunities.
 A schedule of dates and descriptions is made available in the fall.